 Well, three babies later, I can tell you what to do in the meantime…first see #3 below!

 Prenatal vitamins during pregnancy are non-negotiable.
 It is another major step you need to take after knowing your pregnant (or even while trying to conceive) to help ensure a healthy pregnancy.
 That’s because pregnant woman need folate to help with baby’s development (and it can be hard to get enough of it naturally in your normal diet) — prenatal vitamins contain folic acid the best way to supplement this need.

 Also prenatal vitamins (especially folic acid) help protect against birth defects — which there is a higher risk of earlier on in pregnancy.
 Hence why you want to start taking vitamins ASAP…even before you get that doctor visit (if you don’t like it you can always change it up after seeing your doctor, but don’t neglect starting early!).

 I was unaware of this initially and waited to see my doctor the first time…she recommended one via prescription, which I didn’t even end up taking.
-Instead I opted with this brand from my local pharmacy that was not only affordable but also trustworthy and worked well to help me with three healthy pregnancies!
+Instead I opted with this brand from my local pharmacy that was not only affordable but also worked well to help me with three healthy pregnancies!

 4. Sign up for pregnancy updates.

 While you wait for your prenatal visit, don’t just sit there…it’s important to start taking care of yourself and researching all you can on your own about pregnancy.
 This will help you feel more prepared to ask helpful questions for when the time does come, and will also help keep your pregnancy on track month by month.

 Some of the more popular pregnancy apps are: Baby Center (I used this one and loved the week by week updates and details of how big baby was and the changes my body was going through); What to Expect, The Bump and Ovia.